 - Beat peanut butter, butter and vanilla in a medium bowl with a stand mixer until smooth.

-- Gradually beat in sugar until well blended crumbles form.
+- Gradually beat in sugar until well blended.

-- Range onto prepared cookie sheet and stick in refrigerator for at least an hour, until peanut butter balls are firm.
+- Arrange on prepared cookie sheet and stick in freezer for at least 30 minutes.

-- Pull peanut butter balls out of the refrigerator.
-Spear each ball with a toothpick and dip into melted chocolate cover 2/3rds of each ball.
+- Pull peanut butter balls out of the freezer.
+Dip each ball into melted chocolate, leaving a small circle visible at the top.

 - Arrange back onto waxed paper cookie sheet.